The Five Points of Yoga

 - Proper Diet - Eating simple, healthy and vegetarian foods that are easy to digest notably have a positive effect on the mind and body, as well as the environment and other living beings.

 - Positive Thinking (Vedanta) and Meditation (Dhyana) - These are the true keys to achieving peace of mind and eliminating negativity in our lives.

 "...Yoga, the oldest science of life, can teach you to bring stress under control - not only on a physical level, but on mental and spiritual levels too.
 The human body can be compared to a car.
 There are five things that any automobile needs to run properly, whether it is a Rolls Royce or a rusty old car - lubrication, a cooling system, electric current, fuel and a sensible driver behind the wheel.

 In Yoga, the asanas or postures lubricate the body.
 They keep the muscles and joints running smoothly, tone all the internal organs and increase circulation without creating fatigue.
 The body is cooled by completerelaxation, whilst pranayama or yogic breathing increases prana, the electric current.
 Fuel is provided by food, water and the air you breathe.
 Lastly you have meditation which stills the mind, the driver of the body.
 By meditating, you learn to control and ultimately transcend the body - your physical vehicle."

 Swami Vishnudevananda from The Sivananda Companion to Yoga

 The International Sivananda Yoga Vedanta website

-is a wonderful resource for additional information on the Five Points of Yoga.
+is a wonderful resource for additional information.

 Content reproduced with permission of the International Sivananda Yoga Vedanta Centre